FJLabs-Designs/Conductor-Documentation/_posts/integrations/basics/2022-08-03-using-keycodes.md

 ---
-title: Using Keycode Mode
+title: Using Conductor's Keycode Mode
-description: Learn about the various features of Keycode mode
+description: Utilize Conductor's Keycode mode to interface with existing keyboard shortcuts in all your apps.
+No additional tools required!
 categories: [integrations, basics]
 ---